Strange metal from incoherent bosons: Results

 where $\lambda=\text{min}[\mu_0,\gamma T]$.
 Now we take the limit ${\gamma T / \mu_0 \gg 1}$ and find that the second-order terms are negligible.
 Next, evaluating the same quantities for $\gamma T \ll \mu_0$, we get

 If we assume ${\gamma T / \mu_0 \ll 1}$, the second order contributions then become negligible.
 The constants $c_1=0.323$ and $c_2=0.284$ are evaluated by employing numerical techniques.
 Therefore, in both regimes, the higher-order terms are small compared to the first-order ones and, therefore, we can safely ignore their effects from now on in our analysis.
+Moreover, the vertex-correction diagram at second-order in the coupling $g_b$ is of the same order of magnitude as the bosonic self-energy $\Pi_{2}$ and, as demonstrated in Appendix~\ref{App:Vertex}, we can also ignore this contribution in our analysis.